nmpowell/carbon-intensity-forecast-tracking/README.md

 | 2023-05-17 |   7.65 |  0.1  | (7.47, 7.84)              |
 | 2023-05-18 |   8.95 |  0.14 | (8.66, 9.23)              |
 | 2023-05-19 |   9.33 |  0.13 | (9.08, 9.59)              |

+## Prior work

+I'm unsure whether this has been done before.
+NGESO do not seem to release historic forecasts or figures about their accuracy.
+If you know more, please [open an Issue](https://github.com/nmpowell/carbon-intensity-forecast-tracking/issues/new) or [get in touch](https://nickmp.com)!

+Kate Rose Morley created the [canonincal great design](https://grid.iamkate.com/) for viewing the UK's live carbon intensity.

+The API site shows [a graph](https://carbonintensity.org.uk/#graphs) of the forecast and "actual" values.
+You can create plots of a custom time range using [NGESO datasets](https://data.nationalgrideso.com/data-groups/carbon-intensity1): go to Regional/National "Carbon Intensity Forecast", click "Explore", choose "Chart", deselect "datetime" and add the regions.
+The "National" dataset includes the "actual" CI.
+But these are the final/latest values, and as far as I know they're not statistically compared.
+This project aims to track the accuracy of the forecasts _as they are published_.

+## APIs and Data

+- The JSON format isn't great for parsing and plotting, and the files are huge.
+So here they're wrangled (`wrangle.py`) to CSV.

+### National

+1. For each actual 30-minute period defined by its "from" datetime, capture published forecasts for that period.
+2. Forecasts are published up to 48 hours ahead, so we should expect about 96 future forecasts for one real period, and 48 more from the "past" 24 hours.
+3. Also capture "actual" values by choosing the latest available "actual" value (national data only) up to 24 hours after the window has passed.
+- We can do this for each of the published regions and the National data.

+### Regional

+To do!

+- For the regional data, absent "actual" values we should choose the final available forecast 24h after the window has passed (usually, this does not change).
+- There are [17 DNO regions including national](https://carbon-intensity.github.io/api-definitions/#region-list).
+In the 48 hour forecasts, there's an 18th region which is "GB", which may approximate the "national" forecast but doesn't match it exactly.
+(Unclear what this is.)
+- The earliest regional forecast data is from [May 2018](https://api.carbonintensity.org.uk/regional/intensity/2018-05-10T23:30Z/fw48h).

+### Dates and times

+- All times are UTC.
+Seconds are ignored.
+- Throughout, I represent the 30-minute time window defined by a "from" and "to" timestamp in the API using just the "from" datetime.
+Thus a forecasted datetime given here represents a 30-minute window beginning at that time.
+- If we query the 48h forecast API at a given time e.g. 18:45, the earliest time window (the 0th entry in the data) begins at the current time rounded down to the nearest half hour, i.e. the "from" timepoint 0 will be 18:30 and represents the window covering the time requested.
+A wrinkle is that if you request 18:30, you'll get the window beginning 18:00, i.e. `(2023-03-10T18:00Z, 2023-03-10T18:30Z]`, so the code here always requests +1 minute from the rounded-down half-hour.
+- Dates don't seem to wrap around years, [31st December - 1st Jan](https://api.carbonintensity.org.uk/regional/intensity/2022-12-31T21:31Z/fw48h).

 ## Limitations